sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 </figure>

 The ESP32 WiFi / BT SMA connector is reverse-polarity (RP).
 A short u.FL cable connects the SMA connector to the ESP32-WROVER itself.

+**Note:** this connector is not used by the current RTK mosaic-T firmware.
+It is there in case you want to develop your own firmware with WiFi / BT connectivity.
 </div>

 </div>

 !!! tip "Connector Polarity"
-	When selecting antennas and/or cables for the RTK mosaic-X5, double-check the polarity for the connections.
+	When selecting antennas and/or cables for the RTK mosaic-T, double-check the polarity for the connections.

 ## I/O Terminals
-The RTK moasic-X5 is equipped with two [10-way 3.5mm screw cage terminal connectors](https://www.sparkfun.com/products/22461).
+The RTK moasic-T is equipped with a [10-way 3.5mm screw cage terminal connectors](https://www.sparkfun.com/products/22461).

 <div class="grid" markdown>